 "The world, where we are living, is a transient one; what is today may not be there tomorrow; the vast riches that make the owners head swollen, may not be there for them tomorrow."

 Any Indian visiting Turkey's Istanbul's Topkapi palace built by order of Fatih Sultan Mehmet (Ottoman Sultan – Mehmet II) will be aghast to find an Indian style golden peacock throne .
-It was gifted to Ottoman Emperors by Nadir Shah (
+It was gifted to Ottoman Emperors by Nadir Shah (ruled as

 Soon after the loot in 1739 in Delhi by Nadir Shah , a notorious tyrant who pludered Delhi and other places, including numerous Hindu temples took his spoils to Iran.
 His spoils included several thrones - may be nine by the Moguls, and the famous Kohinoor diamond.
 Besides, he massacred hundreds of people and made the Moguls bleed.
 Now the vast Mogul coffers were empty, not even bottom dollars!
 Subsequently Nadir Shah, back in Iran, was assassinated.
 After his death the Peacock throne was broken down and damaged.
 In the Mogul empire , instead of Gold, silver throne just like Peacock throne, was used till the time of last Mogul ruler Bahadur Shah Zafar.
 The Sepoy revolt of 1857 was a great opportunity for petty British military officers to ransack the spoils of war.
 After the recapture of Delhi, British took away all the reaming valuable treasures.
 The broken down pieces of this silver throne became war trophies for the British.